codatio/codat-docs/docs/assess/guides/migration-guides/deprecation-account-categories-excel.md

 ![Screenshot of the data export button](/img/assess/data-export.png)

-Note: All other tabs in the data export, the audit report and the banking report will continue to be supported
+Note: All other tabs in the data export and the audit report will continue to be supported

 ## Instructions for migration